Account security overview

 Because many people use the same password for more than one account and pair it with the same username or email address, if a username/password pair is exposed, then an attacker might gain access to other accounts that use the same credentials.

-In order to reduce the risk of this happening to you, we obtain and analyze information from public data leaks.
+To reduce the risk of this happening to you, we obtain and analyze information from public data leaks.
 If your credentials are found in any of these leaks, then we lock your account.
 When you try to log in, you will see an error message until you reset your password to one that has not been compromised.